gearglow/ReptiliaWithATwist/The List.md

 After cleaning up, the pair made their way down to breakfast, again meeting Luna at the entrance to the Great Hall.

+"Good morning, you two," Luna greeted them with another adorably-squeaky yawn.

+"Good morning, Luna," they chorused, grinning.

+Luna stared at them for a moment.
+"Do you two practice doing that?"

+Elysia and Hermione looked at each other.
+"Doing what?"

+"And people call _me_ looney," Luna muttered under her breath, trying not to giggle uncontrollably.

+"So, Luna," Elysia said.
+"O Magnificent Mistress of the Monkey-Patch.
+Wanna go on an adventure with us?"

+"Ooh, yes please!"
+Luna replied, bouncing on her feet happily.

+"Breakfast first, you two," Hermione said.
+"We'll tell you all about it while we eat."

+They found empty seats across from Ron and Neville, who were also invited.

+"So what's this about, then?"
+Neville asked.